sethum3001/IdeaVault-backend/README.md

 - Mongoose

 ## Authentication and Authorization
-Implemented authentication and authorization using JWT (JSON Web Tokens) and Joi packages.
+Authentication and authorization implemented using JWT (JSON Web Tokens) and Joi packages.

 ## Deployment
 Deployed using Cyclic